Top Moments: Michael Jordan's 63-point playoff performance the stuff of legend

 On April 20, 1986, inside Boston Garden, Michael Jordan put on an unforgettable show.

 Jordan was able to play in only 18 regular-season games in his second year in the NBA, after breaking a small bone in his foot in Chicago’s third game of the year.
-Although he was encouraged to sit out the end of the season in order to make sure he was fully healed for the next, he insisted on coming back late in the season and led the Bulls to the 1986 NBA Playoffs.
+Although he was encouraged to sit out the end of the season in order to make sure he was fully healed for the next, he insisted on coming back late in the season and led the Bulls to the playoffs in 1986.

 “Michael was doing so much and so well, I found myself just wanting to stop and watch him — and I was playing,” said teammate John Paxson.